 How to Choose the Best Prenatal Vitamins

-Prescription vs over-the-counter vs prenatal vitamins
+Prescription vs over-the-counter prenatal vitamins

-If you’re trying to decide between an over-the-counter versus prescription prenatal vitamin, keep in mind that the essential ingredients are usually the same in each, though prescription prenatal vitamins often contain extra nutrients, such as additional omega-3s or iron. “[An over-the-counter] whole food multivitamin is a wise choice for the vast majority of pregnant women,” Mendes says.
-“Further supplementation is best advised on an individual basis, as everyone’s needs are unique.
-Your healthcare provider may advise prescription supplementation if you have specific deficiencies or disorders.”
+If you’re trying to decide between an over-the-counter versus prescription prenatal vitamin, keep in mind that the essential ingredients are usually the same in each, though prescription prenatal vitamins sometimes contain extra nutrients, such as additional omega-3s or iron.
+“An over-the-counter whole-food multivitamin is a wise choice for the vast majority of pregnant women,” says Carley Mendes, a prenatal nutritionist and founder of the website Oh Baby Nutrition.
+“Further supplementation is best advised on an individual basis, as everyone’s needs are unique,” she adds.
+“Your healthcare provider may advise prescription supplementation if you have specific deficiencies or disorders.”

 Essential nutrients to look for